 Ordinarily, workers’ compensation would bar most employees’ rights to sue their employer for a work-related accident.
 Workers’ compensation is usually an employee’s only option.
 However, workers’ compensation does not cover specific types of employees, which can include certain independent contractors.

 Independent contractors are typical on construction sites, as mentioned previously.
 Construction projects are often very large and require workers to perform vastly different jobs.
 Bricklayers, plumbers, electricians, and others may all be hired to do various jobs on one construction site.
 If they are independent contractors, they may not be covered by workers’ compensation and may be able to sue for work-related accidents.

 Even if workers’ compensation covers you, you may still be able to sue if your boss failed to get workers’ compensation insurance.
 Employers are legally mandated to have the necessary insurance to provide their employees with workers’ compensation.
 If they fail to obtain this insurance, their employees can sue them for accidents and injuries on the job.
-Contact our Wakefield construction accident attorneys to discuss your ability to file a personal lawsuit.
+Contact our Wakefield construction accident attorneys or Boston workplace electrocution injury lawyer to discuss your ability to file a personal lawsuit.

 Damages from a Construction Site Accident in Massachusetts

 When suing for a construction site accident, you need to consider what damages you want to claim.
 Damages include the injuries and losses you suffered due to your accident on the construction site.
 Damages are often measured in financial losses, and some less-tangible damages can be challenging to measure.
 Our Cambridge construction accident attorneys can help you determine your damages for your lawsuit.